vasishtduddu/AttInfExplanations/README.md

 ### Update (2024): Bug Fix

 There was a bug in the parameter for the attributions where the target was initially set to 0 but target has to be set to the class for the input.
-This has been updated and also baseline has been changed to input * 0 as in the documentation for captum.
+This has been updated.
 The attack accuracies are different and results in several cases are better than reported in the paper since the gradients for attributions are computed with respect to the correct class.
 The conclusions in the paper that model explanations leak sensitive attributes is still valid.